huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `sanpshot_id` - (Optional, String, ForceNew) Specifies the snapshot id.
 Changing this creates a new instance.

+* `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key.
+This is used to encrypt the disk.
+  Changing this creates a new instance.

 The `bandwidth` block supports:

 * `share_type` - (Required, String, ForceNew) Specifies the bandwidth sharing type.
 Changing this creates a new instance.